 As well as a continuous stream of new connectors to integrate between, we’re working on new tools to assist users with building advanced integration quicker and more robustly.

 These developments include auto field mapping, for faster building, and programmable logic steps, expanding the possibilities of our logic tools for managing data in transit.

 Expect to see new developments and tools in the near future, all with the aim of giving you the most powerful and flexible data orchestration tools available.

-If you would like to get a free trial of our embedded integration solution, apply here.
+If you would like to get a development and evaluation license of our embedded integration solution, apply here.